 by D. Patrick Miller

 Released in 2008, the first edition of UNDERSTANDING A COURSE IN MIRACLES went out of print at the end of 2018.
-I am now preparing a Second Edition, to be released during the summer of this year.
+I am now preparing a Second Edition, to be released during the spring of 2020.
 This is the most comprehensive history of the Course available, including criticism and commentary from a variety of sources.
 The new edition will be updated and revised with new material.

 A special feature of the Second Edition will be a chapter entitled "Voices of Students Worldwide," featuring essays by Course students from a wide variety of locales and backgrounds.